gokhanaker/marvel-comics-react-app/README.md

 This project includes some javascript tools/libraries/frameworks

-React: a javascript front-end framework.
+React.js: a javascript front-end framework.
 I used React to interact with public marvel comics api

 Babel.js: a javascript compiler for browsers.
 It provides javascript code to be compatible with browsers.